wombleton/gitlaw-nz/acts/D/Domestic Violence Act 1995.md

         *   (iv) threats of physical abuse, sexual abuse, or psychological abuse:

+        *   (iva) financial or economic abuse (for example, denying or limiting access to financial resources, or preventing or restricting employment opportunities or access to education):

         *   (v) in relation to a child, abuse of the kind set out in subsection (3).